Structured Data SEO: How Schema Drove a +28% Zero-Click Lift

 To conclude, schema is infrastructure.

-If you are a Founder, stop hiding your pricing.
-Put it in the schema.
-Win the zero-click answer.
+If you are a founder, stop hiding your pricing.
+Put it in the schema and on the page.
+Give the model a constraint it can trust.

-If you are an Agency, audit your client's "Adjective Density".
+If you are an agency, audit your client's adjective density, title-query fit, and page-type fit together.
 Delete the fluff.
 Charge for the lift.

 Feed the model constraints.
 Do not feed it adjectives.
 The lift happens in weeks.